Mu2e/Offline/DQMHelpers/README.md

   NClus, NPc, PEc, tc, t2c, X, Y, Z
 ```

-Names and titles are copied from `Mu2e/DQM` `DqmCrv_module.cc` (itself
-`ValCrvRecoPulse.cc` + `ValCrvCoincidenceCluster.cc`), and so is every default.
-Occupancy, PE and fit-quality axes are **not** configurable — the value of those
-is a series that stays comparable across years, which a FHiCL knob would quietly
-break.

-The axes that follow the *detector* are configurable, because a fixed one is not
+The axes that follow the *detector* are configurable:
-stable, it is just wrong somewhere:

 | Config | Applies to | Default |
 |---|---|---|